AbidRaza1/Coding-Projects/README.md

 ## Coding Projects

 ### The repository contains coding projects using Python programming language.
-The scope of these projects is to design short and useful codes which can solve some important problems we encounter in our daily life.
+The scope of these projects is to design concise and useful codes to solve some important problems we encounter in our daily life.

 Filename: hrs.py.